codename-irvin/raspi-odin/README.md

 2. Install the Odin compiler on your system
 3. Run build.sh to compile and link the kernel image or
 4. Run run.sh to build and boot the kernel in QEMU

+## Warning

+This example is _just_ enough to get things up and running and does not necessarily follow best practices.